Azure/azure-powershell/src/ManagedServices/help/New-AzManagedServicesAuthorizationObject.md

 ```

 ### -PrincipalIdDisplayName
-The display name of the Azure Active Directory principal.
+The display name of the Microsoft Entra principal.

 ```yaml
 Type: System.String